PoC-dev/ibmdocs-tools/README.md

 DDS descriptions for the database files are already found in the as400 subdirectory.

 ### The maintenance application
-This is a text-based full-screen application derived from parts of my [German language AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates-german).
+This is a text-based full-screen application derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates).
 It was initially thought as primary means to manually enter metadata for documents.

 For further details refer to the [accompanying README](as400/README.md).